tillkaeufer/chameleon_neural_network/README.md

 # CHAMELEON Hands-on Session Neural Networks
-This Repository gives all data and information that are needed to partizipate in the neural networks hands-on session of the first CHAMELEON school.
+This Repository gives all data and information that are needed to participate in the neural networks hands-on session of the first CHAMELEON school.

 # Things to install before the session